 Social Consensus

 Social consensus is an important mechanism for the formation and changing of highly polarized beliefs.
 First and foremost, even if an individual does not intuitively hold a given attitude or belief, conforming to the majority opinion is extremely typical (Asch, 1956; Deutsch M, 1955).
 Thus, highly polarized beliefs can form simply from close proximity to large numbers of peers that share those beliefs, even if the individual starts from a position of neutrality.
 In fact, the effect of social consensus is actually magnified under conditions of ambivalence; the experience of ambivalence itself motivates the search for corrective information, increasing susceptibility to social consensus (Hodson et al., 2001).
-Additionally, prior literature shows that social consensus reliably impacts attitude formation and change for many topics (climate change, racial stereotyping, and weight discrimination) that are considered highly polarized (Goldberg, 2019; Stangor, 2001; Farrow, 2009).
+Additionally, prior literature shows that social consensus reliably impacts attitude formation and change for many topics that are considered highly polarized (e.g., climate change, racial stereotyping, and weight discrimination) (Goldberg, 2019; Stangor, 2001; Farrow, 2009).
 Higher amounts of perceived social consensus are associated with greater agreement with the consensus opinion, which remains a strong predictor even after controlling for demographic variables and other individual differences.
-Conversely, when a social consensus does not exist (new circumstances, or lack of agreement), individual judgement reigns (e.g., is it unethical to use AI to write letters to grandma?).
+Conversely, when a social consensus does not exist (new circumstances or lack of agreement), individual judgement reigns (e.g., is it unethical to use AI to write letters to grandma?).
 The explicit lack of social consensus also can affect attitude formation and belief change; exposure to minority dissent (e.g., a dissenting attitude with low social consensus) increases critical thinking and divergent problem analysis regarding one’s original belief (De Dru & West, 2001).
 Being part of a social consensus also has inherent appeal; the process of having shared ‘negative attitudes’ (e.g., we both hate the Yankees), increases familiarity between people (Weaver & Bosson, 2011).

 What normally would be the benefits of social consensus (familiarity, belief change, unity, etc.) become extremely hazardous when it propagates misinformation that can affect the formation of polarized beliefs.
-For example, some highly polarized negative beliefs about American access to universal healthcare are due to the perception of “death panels” in the American Care Act as a means to deny healthcare to the sick or elderly (Frankford, 2015).
+For example, some highly polarized negative beliefs about American access to UHC are due to the perception of “death panels” in the American Care Act as a means to deny healthcare to the sick or elderly (Frankford, 2015).
 This perspective has been seen as plausibly true by some members of the public even though thorough research has shown that description as factually wrong (DiJulio, Firth, and Brodie 2014).
-Misinformation spread through social consensus can occasionally even outweigh expertise in the formation of polarized beliefs; A survey of 9,972 otolaryngologists, conducted in 2013, found that 40 percent of the surgeons who are Republicans believed that the ACA created death panels, a percentage that stands in great contrast to the finding that only 8 percent of Democrats shared that belief (Rocke et al. 2014).
-Another recent example of polarized belief formation comes from then presidential candidate Donald J. Trump (2015) speaking on the emerging social consensus amongst republicans about vaccination:
+Misinformation spread through social consensus can occasionally even outweigh expertise in the formation of polarized beliefs; A survey of 9,972 otolaryngologists, conducted in 2013, found that 40 percent of the surgeons who are Republicans believed that the Affordable Care Act created death panels, a percentage that stands in great contrast to the finding that only 8 percent of Democrats shared that belief (Rocke et al. 2014).
+Another recent example of polarized belief formation comes from then presidential candidate Donald J. Trump (2015) speaking on the emerging social consensus amongst Republicans about vaccination:

 “Autism has become an epidemic.
 Twenty-five years ago, 35 years ago, you look at the statistics, not even close.
 It has gotten totally out of control. … Just the other day, 2 years old, 2 and a half years old, a child, a beautiful child went to have the vaccine, and came back, and a week later got a tremendous fever, got very, very sick, now is autistic.”